WebOrigami/cat-prints-store/ReadMe.md

 The script to add shopping cart integration is set up in [src/snipcart.orit](src/snipcart.orit) and uses a public API key.

-The public domain cat images come from the [National Gallery of Art]( https://www.nga.gov/open-access-images.html), the [Art Institute of Chicago](https://www.artic.edu/collection), and [Wikimedia Commons](https://commons.wikimedia.org/).
+The public domain cat images come from the United States [National Gallery of Art]( https://www.nga.gov/open-access-images.html), the [Art Institute of Chicago](https://www.artic.edu/collection), and [Wikimedia Commons](https://commons.wikimedia.org/).